+353-1-416-8900REST OF WORLD

 • ID: 5640245

-Asia-Pacific now home to more than 1 billion connected energy meters
+Asia-Pacific now home to nearly 1.1 billion connected energy meters

-The installed base of smart electricity meters in Asia-Pacific - defined as China, Japan, South Korea, Taiwan, Bangladesh, India, Indonesia, the Philippines, Thailand, Vietnam, Australia and New Zealand - is forecast to grow at a compound annual growth rate (CAGR) of 6.4 percent throughout the forecast period, from 818.6 million in 2023 to nearly 1.2 billion in 2029.
-Shipments will to a large extent be driven by first-wave installations in India as well as by replacements of first-generation meters in China and Japan, while emerging markets in South and Southeast Asia will contribute with increasingly large volumes throughout the forecast period.
-In total, it is forecast that around 873 million smart electricity meters will be shipped in Asia Pacific during 2024-2029.
+The analyst forecasts that the installed base of smart electricity meters in Asia-Pacific - defined as China, Japan, South Korea, Taiwan, Bangladesh, India, Brunei Darussalam, Indonesia, Malaysia, the Philippines, Singapore, Thailand, Vietnam, Australia and New Zealand - will grow at a compound annual growth rate (CAGR) of 6.8% throughout the forecast period, from 857.6 million in 2024 to nearly 1.3 billion in 2030.
+Shipments will to a large extent be driven by firstwave installations in India as well as by replacements of first-generation meters in China and Japan, while emerging markets in South and Southeast Asia will contribute with increasing volumes throughout the forecast period.
+In total, the analyst forecasts that around 924.7 million smart electricity meters will be shipped in Asia Pacific during 2025-2030.
+The installed base of smart gas metering endpoints in the region is at the same time expected to grow at a CAGR of 10.9% throughout the forecast period, from 237.1 million in 2024 to 442.2 million in 2030.
+China accounts for the vast majority of the market, both in terms of installed base and annual shipment volumes, although emerging markets are expected to account for a significant increase in annual shipments throughout the forecast period.
+India for example aims to increase the number of piped natural gas connections more than ninefold - from around 14 million in 2024 to more than 125 million in 2034.

-East Asia - defined as China, Japan, South Korea and Taiwan - has led the adoption of smart metering technology in Asia-Pacific with ambitious national rollouts and today accounts for around 93 percent of the installed base of smart electricity meters in the region.
-The rollout of smart electricity meters in China is now complete while Japan is in the end-phase of its rollout.
-The nationwide rollout in South Korea has suffered a number of delays and the national utility KEPCO now aims to complete the rollout by the end of 2024.
-Taiwan is the least mature market in East Asia and boasts an installed base of just 2.8 million smart meters.
+East Asia - defined as China, Japan, South Korea and Taiwan - has led the adoption of smart metering technology in Asia-Pacific with ambitious national rollouts and today accounts for around 91% of the installed base of smart electricity meters in the region.
+The rollouts of smart electricity meters in China and Japan are now complete.
+The nationwide rollout in South Korea has suffered a number of delays and the national utility KEPCO now aims to complete the rollout by the end of 2025.
+Taiwan is the least mature market in East Asia and boasts an installed base of just 3.4 million smart meters.
 In China and Japan, replacements of first-generation smart meters have already begun and will dominate shipment volumes in the region in the coming years.
 East Asia also constitutes the leading adopter of smart gas metering technology in Asia-Pacific, accounting for nearly all installed devices and forecasted shipment volumes in the coming years.

 South Asia - defined as India and Bangladesh - will constitute the fastest growing smart electricity metering market in Asia-Pacific throughout the forecast period with ambitious governmental initiatives now in place in both India and Bangladesh.
-The former has for example set a highly ambitious target of reaching 250 million installed smart prepayment meters by 2026.
-The installed base of smart electricity meters in South Asia is forecast to grow at a CAGR of 61.4 percent throughout the forecast period, reaching 270.8 million units installed in 2029.
+The former has for example set a highly ambitious target of reaching 250 million installed smart prepayment meters by 2026 - a target that will however not be met.
+The analyst anticipates that the installed base of smart electricity meters in South Asia will grow at a CAGR of 52.4% throughout the forecast period, reaching 324.5 million units installed in 2030.

-Southeast Asia - defined as Thailand, Vietnam, Indonesia and the Philippines - on the other hand constitutes the most nascent smart metering market in Asia-Pacific.
-The main utilities in Indonesia and Thailand are now at the very beginning of their large-scale smart metering implementation plans while the leading utilities in the Philippines have similar ambitions.
+Southeast Asia - defined as Thailand, Vietnam, Indonesia, Malaysia, Singapore, Brunei Darussalam and the Philippines - on the other hand remains the most nascent smart metering market in Asia-Pacific, although some countries have made notable progress with major projects now underway.
+Singapore is on track to complete its nationwide rollout within the next year, while the main utility in Malayasia is in the midst of a largescale deployment.
+The small country of Brunei is at the same time rolling out smart prepayment meters for all electricity customers.
+The main utilities in Indonesia and Thailand are by contrast at the very beginning of their large-scale smart metering implementation plans while the leading utilities in the Philippines have similar ambitions.
 In Vietnam, the national utility has rolled out basic remote metering technologies for years with a vision to eventually transition to more advanced technologies.
 Australasia - defined as Australia and New Zealand - is characterised by a market-driven and retailer-led approach to smart metering.
-More than half of all smart meters in Australia are now smart while New Zealand has reached a natural saturation of more than 90 percent with second-generation installations now about to take off.
+In the case of Australia, however, recent changes to the regulatory framework have strengthened the role of mandated deployment over market forces.
+More than half of all smart meters in Australia are now smart while New Zealand has reached a natural saturation of more than 90% with second-generation installations now about to take off.

 Highlights from the report:

-• In-depth market profiles of China, Japan, South Korea, Taiwan, Bangladesh, India, Indonesia, the Philippines, Thailand, Vietnam, Australia and New Zealand.
+• In-depth market profiles of China, Japan, South Korea, Taiwan, Bangladesh, India, Brunei, Indonesia, Malaysia, the Philippines, Singapore, Thailand, Vietnam, Australia and New Zealand.

 • 360-degree overview of next-generation PLC, RF and cellular technologies for smart grid communications.